 - Every patient has a different kind of experience, but the encounter doesn’t always result in a satisfied patient.

-Patient experience consists of a series of interactions that patients have with the healthcare system like the care from health plans, medical professionals, nurses, and staff in hospitals, physician methods, and various other health care facilities.
+Patient Experience consists of a series of interactions that patients have with the healthcare survey app like the care from health plans, certified medical professionals, nurses, and staff in hospitals, physician methods, and various other health care facilities.
 Being a vital component of healthcare quality, patient experience consists of numerous aspects of health care delivery that patients value when they receive care, such as getting timely appointments, easy access to details, and great interaction with health care providers.